 Agent Gary puffed out his chest and said, “Oh, yeah!
 Anybody can practice with an unloaded gun.
 You know the gun is unloaded and the adrenaline really doesn’t get flowing.
 But when my training partner points that loaded and cocked revolver at my head all my senses come alive.
 If I don’t execute my disarming technique properly, I’m a dead man.”

 There was a stunned silence.
 We were just recruits but we knew that this violated every firearms safety rule that we had been taught.
 Was this the way they did things at the FBI?
 Is that the way that they taught disarming in their academy?
 Was this one of things we were supposed to be learning from “the premier law enforcement agency in the United States?”
 And this crazy man was going to show us “the right way” to do things?

 We practiced the various disarming techniques that Agent Gary showed us.
 Of course, we used non-firing, training guns and rubber knives.
 We continued to enjoy watching Paul and Jodi working together.
 He was never able to disarm her but she took away his gun every time they practiced together.
 Agent Gary never encouraged us to practice with loaded guns.
 He just let us know that we were not getting the full effect by using training guns.
 I think our class was one of the last ones in which the FBI taught DT.
 Before long, we had our own DT Instructors teaching us “the right way.”

-Annie and I are serving the Lord in the US, South America, and beyond.
+Annie and I are serving the Lord in the US, India, Africa, and South America, and beyond.
 We are training leaders and helping build great local churches.
 Together we can make a difference!
 You can join our team by clicking here.
 Thanks so much!